 - Types of Corporate Events

-- Top 6 Tips to Planning a Corporate Event
+- Top Five Tips for Planning a Corporate Event

 - Why Hire an Event Planner

 Corporate event planning is an expansive idea.
-The event itself is an umbrella under which multiple smaller events and responsibilities occur.
-There are many moving parts.
-In short, equating corporate event planning to planning a large meeting underestimates the breadth of the task, the event logistics, and complexities of managing so many tasks simultaneously.
+The event itself encompasses numerous moving parts, each requiring careful coordination to ensure everything seamlessly comes together.
+In short, equating corporate event planning to organizing a large meeting underestimates the breadth of the task, the event logistics, and the complexities of managing so many responsibilities simultaneously.

-In fact, corporate event planning can and often does include hospitality, entertaining, event logistics, catering, travel planning, brand management, and more.
-It’s why many companies partner with a corporate event planning company like Bishop-McCann to ensure that all facets of the event, all attendees and honorees, and both pre- and post-event tasks are handled professionally and efficiently.
+In fact, corporate event planning often includes hospitality, entertainment, event logistics, catering, travel planning, brand management, and more.
+It’s why many companies partner with a corporate event planning company like Bishop-McCann to ensure all facets of the event, all attendees, and both pre- and post-event tasks are handled professionally and efficiently.
 Whether it’s your clients or your employees, you want to make your event unforgettable in all the right ways!

 Types of Corporate Events

-It’s important to understand “corporate event” is a broad term.
-In defining this, it may be easier to discuss the types of events that fall under the category of “corporate event.”
+As we said, it’s important to understand that “corporate event” is a broad term.
+In defining this, it may be easier to discuss the types of events that fall under the category of “corporate events.”

 Trade Shows